Hedi-Bk/tunisia-law-finetuned-llms/README.md

 ---

-## 🔧 Correction : Réentraînement de Qwen3
+## 🔧 Correction: Qwen3 Retraining

-Le modèle Qwen3 a été réentraîné car l'entraînement initial utilisait un mauvais chat template (pas celui de Qwen3).
-Les versions corrigées sont disponibles ci-dessous :
+The Qwen3 model was retrained because the initial training used the wrong chat template (not the Qwen3 one).
+The corrected versions are available below:

 - [Hedi-Bk/qwen3-8b-tunisian-law-lora-CORRECTION-2epochs](https://huggingface.co/Hedi-Bk/qwen3-8b-tunisian-law-lora-CORRECTION-2epochs)
 - [Hedi-Bk/qwen3_8B-tunisian-law-lora-CORRECTION-3epochs](https://huggingface.co/Hedi-Bk/qwen3_8B-tunisian-law-lora-CORRECTION-3epochs)
 - [Hedi-Bk/qwen3_8B-tunisian-law-gguf-CORRECTION-3epochs](https://huggingface.co/Hedi-Bk/qwen3_8B-tunisian-law-gguf-CORRECTION-3epochs)

-  > **Note :** Même après cette correction, le modèle adopte un comportement bizarre : il répète "Je suis un Assistant Juridique, je suis un Assistant Juridique, je suis un Assistant Juridique..." en boucle.
-Cela est probablement dû à la quantification QLoRA.
+> **Note:** Even after this correction, the model exhibits bizarre behavior: it keeps repeating "I am a Legal Assistant, I am a Legal Assistant, I am a Legal Assistant..." in a loop.
+This is likely due to QLoRA quantization.

 #  Fine-Tuning Notebooks